Trump National Doral Miami

-Trump National Doral Miami is a golf resort in Doral in South Florida in the United States.
+Trump National Doral Miami, also known as Doral Resort and Spa, is a golf resort in Doral in South Florida in the United States.
 It was founded by real estate pioneer Alfred Kaskel in 1962, with the name "Doral" coming from an amalgamation of the first names of Kaskel and his wife, Doris.
-It currently has 72 holes of golf and its signature course is the Blue Monster at Doral.
+It currently has 72 holes of golf, and its signature course is the Blue Monster at Doral.

 Description

 The resort consists of 800 acre.
 Prior to its renovation, the club was reported to feature "four golf courses; 700 hotel rooms across 10 lodges; more than 86000 sqft of meeting space, including a 25000 sqft ballroom; a 50000 sqft spa with 33 treatment rooms; six food and beverage outlets; extensive retail; and a private members' clubhouse."